neondatabase/neon/docs/rfcs/014-storage-lsm.md

 - Try to match partition boundaries at relation boundaries.
 (See [1] for how PebblesDB does this, and for why that's important)
 - Greedy algorithm

-# Next steps

-- Allow delta layers to cover a range keys instead of a single segment.

-- Implement a two-level LSM tree (or three-leveled, if you count the "memtable"), by adding L0.

 # Additional Reading